Vizzuality/marxan-cloud/README.md

 ### Seed data

-To seed the geodb database after a clean state, you need to follow the next instructions:
+To seed the geodb database after a clean state, please follow the steps below:

 ``` bash
 make seed-geodb-data
 ```

 This will populate the metadata DB and will trigger the geo-pipelines to seed the geoDB.

-Note: Full db set up will require at least 16GB of RAM and 40GB of disk space in order to fulfill some of these tasks (GADM and WDPA data import pipelines).
+Note: Full db set up will require at least 16GB of RAM and 40GB of disk space in order to carry out some of these tasks (GADM and WDPA data import pipelines).
 Also, the number of CPU cores will impact the time needed to seed a new instance with the complete GADM and WDPA datasets.
-___

-or if you only wants to populate the newly fresh instance with a small subset of test data:
+To populate a new instance with a small subset of test data, instead:

 ``` bash
 make seed-dbs
 ```

-We also provide a way to freshly clean the dbs instances(we recommend do it regularly):
+We also provide a way to reset db instances from scratch.
+This can be useful to do regularly, to avoid keeping obsolete data in the local development instance.

 ``` bash
 make clean-slate
 ```

-And finally, we provided a set of commands to create new dbs dumps, upload them to an Azure instance and restore both dbs, that is faster than triggering the geodb pipes.
+And finally, we provide a set of commands to create new dbs dumps from upstream data sources, upload these dunps to an Azure storage bucket, and populate both dbs from these dumps.
+This will typically be faster than triggering the full geodb ETL pipelines.

 ``` bash
 make generate-content-dumps && make upload-dump-data